ali5ter/k8s-notes/minikube/2-test-deployment.md

-# Test a deployment on your local Kubernetes cluster
+# Test your local Kubernetes cluster using a simple deployment
 Now you have your own K8s cluster running on your local system, we will deploy a super simple sample application on the cluster so we can see the pod and service that are created to run the application and provide access to it.